joshlay/container-signals/README.md

 The `_signal_handler` function in the script provides a handle for the shutdown process.

+This is where checking on agent work status or cleanup before/after shutdown would happen.

 **Note**: `SIGKILL` _cannot_ be trapped.
 This is generally used in emergency situations (out-of-memory/host machine shutdown timeout) and is unavoidable/expected.

 ## Example